Dr Weisi Guo

 My current research areas are as follows:

-[Large-Scale Network Modeling]: dynamic heterogeneous networks, graph theory (stochastic geometry & complex network), cellular networks (4G/5G), energy-cost-spectral efficiency;
+[Large-Scale Network Modeling]: dynamic heterogeneous networks, graph theory (stochastic geometry & complex network), cellular networks (4G/5G), IoT and M2M systems, energy-cost-spectral efficiency;

 [Nano-Scale Communications]: system desnign, channel models, signal processing, biological applications, hostile environment testing;